-Although this year´s Air Show organized by Aeroclub Sanicole at the small airfield of Hechtel in Belgium (near Leopoldsburg) had to be postponed for the first time in its history , it has become a tradition on a weekend in …
+Although the 2019 Air Show organized by Aeroclub Sanicole at the small airfield of Hechtel in Belgium (near Leopoldsburg) had to be postponed for the first time in its history , it has become a tradition on a weekend in …

 Eindhoven was the city where the authors both grew up and became “real” aircraft-spotters at the nearby air base.
 They made many pictures there throughout the years often under difficult circumstances !
 This gallery contains a selection of these “blood, sweat and tears”-pics taken at Eindhoven (NL).
 The Eindhoven based Thunderstreaks are not in this gallery, but all in one seperate album.
 Note that in the 60/70ties Eindhoven AB also had a Base-Flight with Lockheed T-33’s,Harvards etc. You will find some pictures of these aircraft in this gallery.